5 Ways You’re Increasing Your Risk for Dry Socket

 - A bad odor

 Wounds, such as the one created by wisdom tooth removal, are not as easy to heal as cuts to other parts of the body because the mouth is constantly wet with saliva, particularly the lower teeth, molars, and wisdom teeth.
-Therefore, it is crucial that patients carefully follow post-operative instructions in order to avoid developing AO and undergoing dry socket treatment.
+Therefore, it is crucial that patients carefully follow post-operative instructions in order to avoid developing AO.

 Common Risk Factors for Dry Socket